paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 </svg>
 ```

-It's easy to assume that gzip will take care of reducing file sizes, but manual optimisation beforehand can result in even larger reductions.
-For example, I was able to reduce my original SVG sprite (9.48kB, 3.36kB gzipped) to 7.34kB, which compressed down to just 2.84kB -- comparable in size to the PNG sprite.
+It’s easy to assume that gzip will take care of reducing file sizes, but manual optimisation beforehand can result in even larger reductions.
+For example, I was able to reduce my original SVG sprite (9.48kB, 3.36kB gzipped) to 7.34kB, which compressed down to just 2.84kB — comparable in size to the PNG sprite.
 500 bytes seems like a small reduction, but using this technique on larger SVG images will have an even greater impact.

 <table>
   <caption>Image sprite: Bytes downloaded</caption>